 The helping part is HUGE if you can find a way to protect them.
 Our son loves his gloves because he loves to be involved.

 Those gloves are then washed once he is done.
 And mind you ~ he had to show enough maturity to know he couldn’t “accidentally” touch the candy.
-He has had a contact component to his food allergies.
+He has had a contact component to his food allergies in the past.

 Recent adjustments to our routine

-What we have done for the last five years, and will try again in our new neighborhood, is sit outside on the front porch once dusk begins to set in so that we can meet the neighborhood kids as they approach our home.
+What we have done for the last five to six years is sit outside on the front porch once dusk begins to set in so that we can meet the neighborhood kids as they approach our home.
 At least one of the boys usually lends a helping hand, sometimes they will rotate out.
+Hubby even helped out last year!

 Teal Pumpkin Project

-Have you heard of the Teal Pumpkin Project?
-This is a fabulous program designed to help communicate to food allergy families trick-or-treating where food allergy friendly treats may be.
+Let’s take a pi-stop for a second and talk about something important.
+Have you ever heard of the Teal Pumpkin Project?
+This is a fabulous program designed to help communicate to food allergy families trick-or-treating where food allergy friendly treats may be found.
 So, if you are entertaining trick-or-treaters this year and plan to provide for those who have dietary restrictions, you can purchase a teal pumpkin or a teal pumpkin yard sign and place it on your front porch or in your front yard.
+You can even print off THIS SIGN and place it on your front door.
 This will put a smile on some faces on that haunted evening for sure!

 To keep ourselves occupied ~ okay, wait.
 Let me rephrase that.
 To keep those not handing out goodies occupied ~ we usually find some funny Halloween movie to play in the background.
 Nothing scary.
-We’re not that kind of family ~ watching Sweeney Todd the other night reiterated my dislike for things like that.
+We’re not that kind of family ~ watching Sweeney Todd for the first time last year reiterated my dislike for things like that.
 So, whether it’s playing the Charlie Brown special, Hocus Pocus or Nightmare Before Christmas from the DVR, there is always something festive being played in the family room.

 Now, there have been years where we have turned the TV completely off and just sat around the kitchen table playing a board game or two.
 We are partial to Yahtzee and Train Dominoes, but we’ve been known to break from under the spell of being creatures of habit and played Monopoly.